sindresorhus/is-root/readme.md

 # is-root [![Build Status](https://travis-ci.org/sindresorhus/is-root.svg?branch=master)](https://travis-ci.org/sindresorhus/is-root)

-> Check if the process is running as root user, eg. started with `sudo`.
+> Check if the process is running as root user, eg. started with `sudo`, or as the Administrator user in the case of Windows.

 ## Install